WhiteCat2023/QR-code-generator/README.md

 ## Steps in making this QR Code Generator

-Use must have atleast basic understanding of HTML, CSS, and JS.
+You must have atleast basic understanding of HTML, CSS, and JS.

 ### Step 1: Create index.html, styles.css, script.js